zammad/zammad-admin-documentation/system/integrations/cti/provider-configurations/sipgate.rst

       calls to Zammad.
 You'll also can see the response.

       .. figure:: /images/system/integrations/cti/sipgate/debug-log-details-sipgate.png
-         :alt: Screenshot showing sample log entries for sipgates webhook calls to Zammad
+         :alt: Screenshot showing sample log entries for Sipgates webhook calls to Zammad

-Step 4 (optional): Further configurations for sipgate If needed, you can now configure Zammads sipgate integration in more detail.
+Step 4 (optional): Further configurations for Sipgate If needed, you can now configure Zammads Sipgate integration in more detail.
    You can learn more about your options here:
    :ref:`Sipgate integration settings <sipgate_settings>`.